 Histamine in the blood

 Histamine is found mainly in basophilic leukocytes and mast cells.
-In smaller quantities, it is found in the liver, kidneys, and intestinal cells.
+In smaller amounts, it is found in the liver, kidneys, intestinal cells.
 In the human body, histamine is formed during the decarboxylation of histidine.
-Histamine has a vasodilatory effect (reduces blood pressure), increases capillary permeability, causes contraction of the smooth muscles of the uterus, and stimulates the secretion of gastric juice rich in hydrochloric acid.
-In the blood, histamine is in a protein-bound form.
-Excess histamine in the blood quickly disappears during metabolism.
-The accumulation of histamine in the body can lead to pathological phenomena.
-Histamine is released from cells during anaphylactic and allergic reactions (immediate hypersensitivity mediator).
+Histamine has a vasodilating effect (lowers blood pressure), increases the permeability of the capillaries, causes a contraction of the smooth muscles of the uterus, stimulates the release of gastric juice rich in hydrochloric acid.
+In the blood, histamine is in a protein-related form.
+The excess of histamine in the blood quickly disappears in the process of metabolism.
+Accumulation of histamine in the body can lead to pathological phenomena.
+Histamine is released from cells during anaphylactic and allergic reactions (immediate-type hypersensitivity mediator).

-All types of allergic reactions are accompanied by an increase in the concentration of histamine, the degree of their severity is judged by the magnitude of the increase in the level of histamine.
-An increase in the concentration of histamine in the blood is also detected in carcinoids of the stomach and small intestine, mastocytoma, chronic myeloid leukemia, and true polycythemia.
+All types of allergic reactions are accompanied by an increase in the concentration of histamine, the magnitude of the increase in the level of histamine is judged on the degree of their severity.
+An increase in the concentration of histamine in the blood is also detected in carcinoids of the stomach and small intestine, mastocytoma, chronic myeloid leukemia, true polycythemia.

-Relationship between the magnitude of increase in histamine concentration in blood plasma and its biological effect
+The relationship between the increase in the concentration of histamine in the blood plasma and its biological effect

 Biological effect